merll/docker-fabric/README.md

 Overview
 ========
 With a few preparations, Docker images can easily be generated and tested on development machines, and transferred on to a production environment.
-This package is based on [Docker-Map](https://github.com/merll/docker-map), and therefore supports managing container configurations along with their dependencies within Fabric-based deployments.
+This package supports managing container configurations along with their dependencies within Fabric-based deployments.
-Wherever possible, the library makes calls to the Remote API; for certain features (e.g. extracting container contents) the Docker command-line interface (CLI) is used.
+DockerFiles can also be easily implemented in Fabric tasks.

+Local Docker clients can be controlled directly through ``docker-py``.
+Remote Docker API services make use of Fabric's SSH connection.

 API access
 ==========
+This project is based on [Docker-Map](https://github.com/merll/docker-map), and adapts its container configuration methods.

 As with Docker-Map, container configurations can be generated as objects, updated from Python dictionaries, or imported from YAML files in order to control remote clients via the API.
 Docker-Fabric includes the following enhancements:

 Docker client
 -------------
-`DockerFabricClient` is an implementation of Docker-Map's `DockerClientWrapper`.
-It adds Fabric-like logging in the context of container instances on top of Fabric hosts, and enables automatic creation of tunnel connections for access to a remote Docker host using Fabric's SSH connection.
+`DockerFabricClient` adds Fabric-like logging in the context of container instances on top of Fabric hosts, and enables automatic creation of tunnel connections for access to a remote Docker host using Fabric's SSH connection.
+By using the tool `socat`, the Docker client can access a remote service without re-configuration.

-By using the tool `socat`, a Docker client can be used on a remote machine through an existing SSH tunnel, without re-configuring Docker to enable access by a TCP port.
-If you have already done that, you can still use a local SSH tunnel for avoiding exposing Docker outside of `localhost`, as that is not recommended.

 Client configuration
 --------------------
-`DockerClientConfiguration` is extending `ClientConfiguration`, and adds the capability of running containers to Fabric hosts with specific Docker settings for each.
+`DockerClientConfiguration` adds the capability of running containers to Fabric hosts with specific Docker settings for each, e.g. the version number.

 Running container configurations
 --------------------------------
-`ContainerFabric` is a simple wrapper that combines Docker-Map's `DockerFabricClient`, `DockerClientConfiguration` objects, and container mmaps.
+`ContainerFabric` is a simple wrapper that combines Docker-Map's `DockerFabricClient`, `DockerClientConfiguration` objects, and container maps.

 Command-line based access
 -------------------------
-Provides the following features by running the appropriate commands on a remote Docker command line:
+The following features are provided by running the appropriate commands on a remote Docker command line:

 * Copy resources from a container to a Fabric host.